BSRV1987/Duckdb_DataAnalysis_ListenBrainz/README.md

 Gitpod<br>
 VisualstudioCode<br>

+# Requirements

+duckdb
+pandas
+matplotlib
+Git LFS (if we are storing txt file in the repo)

 # Files and their functionality

 1 ./DataIngestion/LoadDataset.py --> This is used setup a connection to duckdb and ingest listenbrainz data into a table.
 A data model can be defined further to break down this data into multiple tables using dimensional modelling.
 For this task we can achieve the results using sql queries.